 Experience shows that tragedies affecting college campuses are very often preceded by warning signs or patterns of behavior.
 Early communication and intervention may help to prevent an escalation of behaviors to critical levels.
 Therefore, report any behavior that is troubling or makes you concerned.
 It is better to be safe than sorry.

-1. If you believe that the person may pose a threat of imminent danger of harm to him/herself or to others, call 111 from a campus phone or 911 from a cellular of off campus phone.
+- If you believe that the person may pose a threat of imminent danger of harm to him/herself or to others, call 111 from a campus phone or 911 from a cellular or off campus phone.
 The non-emergency number for UPD is 605-688-5117.

-3. You are the Team's best resource because you are familiar with the individual or directly observed the concerning behavior.
+- You are the team's best resource because you are familiar with the individual or directly observed the concerning behavior.
 If you want to speak with a member of the team their contact information is available at the following link.

 No. The Family Educational Rights and Privacy Act (FERPA) expressly permits the sharing of any and all information from you to the Team.

 - What authority does the threat assessment team have and what can it do?